 .

 The quantum number n is an integer associated with the different energy levels of the particle.
 Larger n values correspond to higher energy levels of the system.
-Also note in the graphs, the increase of the number of nodes in the wave function with the increase of the value of n.
+Also, note in the graphs the increase in the number of nodes in the wave function with the increase of the value of n.

 In Figure 2, the wavefunctions for the first three energy level of the particle in a box are shown.